Starlink vs. Comcast

 Looking for an alternative to cable TV?
 Read our complete guide.

 Generally speaking, we always recommend cable or fiber when available.
-Comcast Xfinity is no exception: it’s a great service, with fast speeds at affordable prices.
+Xfinity is no exception: it’s a great service, with fast speeds at affordable prices.
 The big caveat is availability.
 Rural customers may have a hard time getting Xfinity, and you can’t take it on the road with you.

 In these cases, Starlink is definitely worth a look.
 It offers excellent performance for a satellite provider, and the unlimited data is a big bonus.
-Starlink Roam fills a unique niche that most other providers don’t, as well.
+Starlink Mobile fills a unique niche that most other providers don’t, as well.

 Enter your zip code below to see if Comcast or Starlink are available in your area.

-Starlink vs. Comcast FAQ
+Starlink vs. Xfinity FAQ

 Is Starlink as good as cable internet?